 Background and Public Outreach

-The Metropolitan Transportation Commission — the agency that distributes the OBAG funds to Alameda CTC — requires that any jurisdiction receiving OBAG funding must either adopt a Complete Streets policy resolution that is consistent with regional guidelines or have a general plan circulation element that is in compliance with the state Complete Streets Act.
-Alameda CTC requested and received an extension of the original MTC complete streets deadline for Alameda County jurisdictions; it is now April 1, 2013.
-See the Alameda CTC Complete Streets page for more information.
+The Metropolitan Transportation Commission — the agency that distributes the OBAG funds to Alameda CTC — required that any jurisdiction receiving OBAG funding must either adopt a Complete Streets policy resolution that is consistent with regional guidelines or have a general plan circulation element that is in compliance with the state Complete Streets Act.
+Each of Alameda County's 14 jurisdictions adopted a Complete Streets Policy by the 2013 deadline.